skypilot-org/skypilot/docs/source/reference/storage.rst

           paths or it can be a remote path (s3://, gs://, r2://, cos://<region_name>).

-          If the source is local, data is uploaded to the cloud to an appropriate object store (s3, gcs, r2, or ibm).
-If source is object store URI, the data is copied or mounted directly (see mode flag below).
+          If the source is local, data is uploaded to the cloud to an appropriate bucket (s3, gcs, r2, or ibm).
+If source is bucket URI, the data is copied or mounted directly (see mode flag below).

-        store: str; either of 's3', 'gcs', 'r2', 'ibm' If you wish to force sky.Storage to be backed by a specific cloud object store, you can specify it here.
-If not specified, SkyPilot chooses the appropriate object store based on the source path and task's cloud provider.
+        store: str; either of 's3', 'gcs', 'r2', 'ibm' If you wish to force sky.Storage to be backed by a specific cloud object storage, you can specify it here.
+If not specified, SkyPilot chooses the appropriate object storage based on the source path and task's cloud provider.

         persistent: bool; default: True.
           Whether the remote backing stores in the cloud should be deleted after